rustbunker/paradis/README.md

 ## Examples

 The examples given here are provided just to give you a taste of the API.
-Please refer to the documentation for more context.
+Please check out the documentation for more context.

 #### Safe parallel iteration with index lists